polyvalens/no-more-toilet-paper/README.md

 [Here is a short video showing the device](https://youtu.be/WaZvuO-cZuY)

-Entry for WizFi360 Design Contest 2022
+This project is an entry for WizFi360 Design Contest 2022.
+[Here is the project description](https://maker.wiznet.io/clemo/contest/oh-no%21-no-more-toilet-paper%21/)